johnjelinek/sample-webapi-authcode-java/README.md

 # sample-webapi-authcode-java

-This sample application uses JavaFX to display a browser window where a user can log in with their Tradestation credentials.
+This sample application uses JavaFX to display a browser window where a user can log in with their TradeStation credentials.
 After a successful login, an authorization code is returned.
 This authorization code is then exchanged for an access token which will be used for subsequent WebAPI calls.

 ## Configuration
 Modify the following with your appropriate values: